rthalley/dnspython/README.md

 * dns.message.from_wire() now has an ignore_trailing option.

-* type signatures have been provided
+* type signatures have been provided.

+* module dns.hash is now deprecated, use standard Python libraries instead.

+* setup.py supports Cythonization to improve performance.

 ### Bugs fixed since 1.15.0: